feleir/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I used gaussian blur to make the image smooth and reduce noise, with a gaussian blur kernel size of 15.

+Next, I use canny detection to find the edges of the image applying a low threshold of 50 and high threshold of 150 which seem to be provide the best output (based on trial and error).

+Then I find the region on interest out of the image (considering the camera is in the middle of the dashboard) and applied hough algorithm to detect lines in the image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by to compute all the slope to detect if they are the left of right line and remove not reasonable results based on the values of k and b (as described in the section videos) and finally draw those lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]